- Testing Services

 What is the process for getting an Orange Certificate?

 The process for ISTA Orange Certificates is tightly controlled.

 - Once the lot is ready, the customer fills out the OIC request form and sends it to the lab.
-Forms are available on this web site, by fax or by mail.
+Forms are available on the web site, by fax, or by mail.

 - The lab informs samplers.

 - When the sampler arrives at the warehouse, the lot needs to be already set down and ready for sampling.
 If not, the sampler will leave and charge a show-up fee.